 Thankfully, the toll booths on the MassPike have been replaced by electronic toll monitors so Barney doesn’t have to hear me throwing quarters in the metal bucket.
 When we’re out on the highway, he falls back against his window, sound asleep, and Baby Bop and I have a chance to catch up.

 “How’s he doing?”
 I ask.

 “Still bitter.
-He never got a dime’s worth of royalties from the licensing deals, you know.”
+He never got a dime’s worth of royalties from the licensing deals.”

 “Like all the old doo-wop groups, huh.”

 “Yep.
 I’m trying to hold things together for him, but it’s been hard.”

 “You’re a saint,” I say, and she gives my hand a squeeze.

 “I love him, what can I say,” she says with lump in her throat.

 The big guy stirs as we hit the Weston exit.